-Looking back at the early stages of World War II (whose script is eerily similar to today’s events in almost every respect—I urge you to spend some time on the NYT Archive of stories from September 1939), almost everyone would agree that if the Allies had acted sooner, World War II may have been much shorter and less bloody.
+Looking back at the early stages of WW II (whose script is eerily similar to today’s events in almost every respect—I urge you to spend some time on the NYT Archive of stories from September 1939), almost everyone would agree that if the Allies had acted sooner, WW II may have been much shorter and less bloody.
 Churchill is rolling in his grave watching current events unfold.
 He would have acted by now.

 On the End Game for Ukraine

 Western powers have talked about continuing to send aid to the resistance in Ukraine even should Putin’s military be successful in toppling key government centers in Kyiv and major cities across Ukraine.
 This is highly unlikely to be possible.

 If Putin takes over Ukraine, he will undoubtedly institute martial law throughout the country and close borders and/or position a heavy military presence all along the border with NATO countries.
 A puppet government in Kyiv will quickly sign a range of mutual security arrangements with Russia, possibly asking to formally join the Russian Federation or otherwise becoming a de facto military launchpad for Russia—akin to Belarus.
 Putin will go on to threaten that the “provision of aid to terrorists within the borders of the Russian Federation is an open declaration of war upon the Russian Federation.”

 This will be a perfect pretext for his next incursions into the land of NATO allies, which many high-ranking officials over the last decade have hinted may still not be enough to get NATO to engage Putin directly.